What You'll Learn

 What is support?

-“Life will throw all kinds of challenges at kids,” says Dr. David Anderson, a psychologist and director of the Behavior Disorders Center at the Child Mind Institute, “And the goal of support is to build up resilience and develop coping strategies.”
+“Life will throw all kinds of challenges at kids,” says David Anderson, PhD, a clinical psychologist at the Child Mind Institute, “And the goal of support is to build up resilience and develop coping strategies.”

 So let’s start with a rule of thumb: support should always empower your child to move forward toward greater stability and more independence.
 Support will acknowledge difficulties yet not eliminate them.
 It’s about working with your child as he learns to overcome obstacles, manage his fears, and build confidence for the future.